DamienToomey/maps-directions/README.md

 The path between 2 points is a straight line (as the crow flies) which is incorrect.

+### Bug4

+The static map is not always zoomed/centered properly, e.g. on the route

+- Palavas-les-Flots
+- La Grande-Motte
+- Saintes-Maries-de-la-mer
+- Fos-sur-Mer
+- Marseille

 ### Enhancement

 Customize the display order of towns to ease readibility depending on the size of the pouch in which the list of towns is placed.